Chyzwar/Bootstrap3Workflow/README.md

 <ol>
     <li>Clone this repository
      <ul>
-        <li>Use folder -> Bootstrap3-Workflow for your new project copy/rename and move to desired location</li>
+        <li>Use folder -> NewProject for your new project copy/rename and move to desired location</li>
      </ul>
     </li>
     <li>Configure your Gruntfile.js depends on how you serve you website